William Moody joined Henderson Chambers as a pupil in September 2020 and a member of chambers from September 2021.

-During pupillage, William has worked on a number of commercial law issues.
+As a tenant and during pupillage, William has worked on a number of commercial law issues.
 He has also participated in the COMBAR “Pupils in Court” scheme allowing visits to the Commercial Court and TCC benches.

 William has a special interest in restitution and unjust enrichment.
 He has assisted in contractual interpretation, entire agreement clauses, contractual novation and incorporation of terms during the course of his pupillage.
-William is seeking to develop a commercial practice in relation to British Overseas Territories owing to his links with Gibraltar.

 William accepts instructions in all commercial law matters.

 British Overseas Territories

 William is seeking to develop an advocacy practice in British Overseas Territories.
 Having grown up partially in Gibraltar, he is aware of the intricacies of such jurisdictions and is eager to develop further experience as an advocate.

 William is willing to act pro bono in overseas cases or cases with an overseas element.